Particular/docs.particular.net/servicepulse/custom-notification-and-alerting-using-servicecontol-events.md

 - Notifications
 ---

-## Custom notification and alerting using ServiceControl's events
+## Custom notification and alerting using ServiceControl events

 ServiceControl events allow to build notifications/integrations that will alert of something going wrong in your system.